 In public spaces, surfaces like door handles are touched up to a thousand times per day.
 Consequently, leads to many opportunities for the transfer of infectious microbes.
-In hospitals, there are over 103,000 Hospital Acquired Infections reported every year!
+In hospitals, over 103,000 Hospital Acquired Infections reported each year!
 Home and school acquired infections add to that list that reaches over 2 million cases per year.
 As a result, the estimated cost of treatment from these cases range between $35 and $45 billion dollars annually and is rising.
 Above all, microbes can exist on surfaces for hours, days, and weeks.
 A study done by the The New England Journal of Medicine, discovered that the SARS-CoV-2 was detected up to 72 hours on plastic and Stainless steel.
 How are your Security Protocols Expanding to Microbial Threats?

 Security Protocols require a healthy environment

 Our definition of security and safety is constantly expanding with the exposure of new threats.
 The current pandemic has brought our awareness to a prominent challenge in our prevention of spreading microbial infections.
 Bacteria evolve with us, which results in higher risk of infection.
 Therefore, it is required for facilities to have a security protocol that includes an infection control and prevention measure.